Non-Medication Tips for Managing ADHD Symptoms

 Updated: Oct 25, 2022

 By Giovanni Pascal Pierre, PMHNP-BC

 People with attention-deficit/hyperactivity disorder (ADHD) often have difficulties with working memory, executive function, and maintaining attention.
 These symptoms can show up as trouble with day-to-day responsibilities, inconsistent performance at work, relationship problems, or constant feelings of guilt or frustration.
 Tackling all of these issues alone can be overwhelming and isolating.
-Thankfully, there are a number of medical, therapeutic, and lifestyle practices that can help manage ADHD in adults.
+Thankfully, there are a number of n on-medication treatments for ADHD in adults that include medical, therapeutic, and lifestyle practices that can help manage ADHD in adults.

 Every individual experiences ADHD differently.
 For some people, medications can be incredibly effective and are essential for treating symptoms.
 But other methods like behavioral therapy and lifestyle changes may also be necessary for the complete treatment of ADHD.
 Here are some of the best non-medication approaches to tackle ADHD symptoms in adults.

 Studies have consistently shown that even mild physical activity can work wonders for long-term mental health.
 A non-medication treatment for ADHD might include exercise.
 ADHD impacts the brain’s levels of dopamine, norepinephrine, and serotonin — all of which can be elevated with exercise.
 Exercise also helps boost the attention system and executive functions in the brain.
 This directly increases focus and attention, easing symptoms like hyperactivity and impulsivity.
 Spending some "green time" outdoors can also help reduce attention fatigue, stress, and tension in the body.